-Justin Hassall, Informed Solutions’ Head of People Services and David Lawton, Head of InformedACADEMY© and the Academic Alliances Programme, share their reflections on how the company’s people are coming together to shape a diverse, collaborative, and high performing workplace as our UK teams continue to re-imagine what our workplaces look like post COVID.
+Justin Hassall, Informed Solutions’ Head of People Services and David Lawton, Head of InformedACADEMY© and the Academic Alliances Programme, share their reflections on how the company’s people are coming together to shape a diverse, collaborative, and high performing workplace as we continue to re-imagine what our workplaces look like post COVID.

 We have always sought to leverage the power of the collective intelligence, formidable teamworking and problem-solving skills of people.
 Therefore, our approach to solving the challenge of ‘What does a sustainable solution to hybrid and flexible working look like?’ is currently the focus of a company-wide people initiative.
 We invited all staff to contribute to co-designing a ‘smart’ hybrid working solution based on common principles, which adapt to the requirements of different professional roles, as well as the various career paths and personal lifestyle preferences.